Judge: NFL concussion victims hit with 'deceptive practices' | WHIZ News

 A federal judge overseeing the NFL’s $1 billion concussion settlement with former players said she’s concerned about “deceptive practices” by claims service providers, lawyers, lenders and other groups seeking a share of the money.

+Seeger said Monday night that his investigation had “uncovered practices that are predatory and potentially illegal.”
+He said he’d be asking for “any necessary relief to ensure class members receive these important and hard-earned benefits.”

-In a court order, Brody said she will weigh the legality of contracts signed by former players who were duped by “deceptive or misleading solicitations.”
+In a court order, the judge said she will weigh the legality of contracts signed by former players who were duped by “deceptive or misleading solicitations.”

 The settlement, which took effect in January, resolved thousands of lawsuits that accused the NFL of hiding what it knew about the risks of repeated concussions.